chhotabheem/astra/imagebuilder/README.md

 ## Docker Setup

 ### 1. Build the Docker Image
+### 1. Build the Docker Image
-The `Dockerfile` (located in the `imagebuilder` directory) sets up an Ubuntu environment with all necessary dependencies (CMake, OpenSSL, SASL, etc.) and compiles the `mongo-cxx-driver` (v4.1.4) from source.
+The `Dockerfile` (located in the `imagebuilder` directory) sets up an Ubuntu environment with all necessary dependencies (CMake, OpenSSL, SASL, git, tree, etc.).
+**Note:** The MongoDB C++ driver is NOT baked into the image.
+It is downloaded and built automatically by CMake when you compile the project.

 ```bash
 # Run from the imagebuilder directory